szczyglis-dev/py-gpt/docs/source/configuration.rst

 *Indexing*

 * ``Recursive directory indexing``: Enables recursive directory indexing.
-Default: False.
+Default: True.

 * ``Replace old document versions in the index during re-indexing``: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed.
 Default: True.